Burwood/terraform-provider-burwoodportal/docs/resources/burwoodportal_projects.md

 ### Optional

-- `aftercredits` (String) Valid values: 'Bill' or 'Suspend'.
+- `aftercredits` (String) Default: 'Suspend'.
+Valid values: 'Bill' or 'Suspend'.
 Only set to bill if post-budget free spend is desired.
 - `aftercreditsaccount` (String) GCP billing account to use for post-credit consumption.
 Only applies if aftercredits is set to 'Suspend'
 - `aftercreditspo` (String) Purchase Order for afterCredits consumption.
 - `billingcontactemail` (String) Primary billing contact email.